yetanotherco/zkRust/README.md

 ```

 **NOTE**: for the precompiles to be included within the compilation step the crate version you are using must match the crate version above.

-**NOTE**: Aligned currently supports Risc0 proofs from `risc0-zkvm` version `v1.0.1`.
-For generating proofs using `cargo risc-zero` please ensure you are using `v1.0.1` or your proof will not be verified.
-If you encounter issues installing an older version of `cargo-risc0` please reference this [thread](https://discord.com/channels/953703904086994974/1290498126049841232).

 # Acknowledgments: